Maria Alessia Rossi

 Rossi M.A., “Monumental Art” in Curta F., ed., Routledge Handbook of East Central and Eastern Europe in the Middle Ages, 500-1300 (New York: Routledge, 2021), 506–29.

-Ed., with Andrea Mattiello, Late Byzantium Reconsidered: The Arts of the Palaiologan Era in the Mediterranean (Abingdon, Oxon; New York, NY: Routledge, 2019).
+Mattiello, A., Rossi M. A. eds., Late Byzantium Reconsidered: The Arts of the Palaiologan Era in the Mediterranean (Abingdon, Oxon; New York, NY: Routledge, 2019).

 Field(s)